-God’s inaugural message to Joshua wasn’t hard to understand.
-But take the time to notice what surrounds these “be strong and courageous” statements.
+God’s inaugural message to Joshua wasn’t hard to understand, but take a moment to notice what surrounds those “be strong and courageous” instructions.
 Like bookends, they define and support the LORD’s expectations:

 “Do not be frightened, and do not be dismayed, for the LORD your God is with you wherever you go.”
-(Josh 1:9)
+(1:9)

 God didn’t simply tell Joshua to be strong and courageous.
-God promised to be with him, every step of the way.
-It’s a wonderful strand of assurance, woven throughout Scripture.
+He promised to be with Joshua, every step of the way.
+In fact, it’s a wonderful strand of assurance, woven throughout Scripture.

-David knew that the LORD had not simply called him to faithfully walk through the valley of the shadow of death.
-The reason David could write “I will fear no evil” with such assurance is crystal clear: “For you are with me” (Psa 23:4).
+David took great comfort in the fact that the LORD–his shepherd–was doing more than calling him to faithfully follow, even through the valley of the shadow of death.
+The reason David could write “I will fear no evil” with such assurance is crystal clear.
+“For you are with me” (Psa 23:4).

-And us, even us.
+And us?
 Consider the first four verses of Hebrews 13 as an example.
-We have been called to let brotherly love continue.
-Called to show hospitality to strangers.
-To remember those who are in prison, as though in prison with them.
-To hold marriage in honor.
-To keep our lives free from love of money.
-To be content with what we have.
-But do you know what defines and supports all of those instructions in Hebrews 13?
+We’re called to let brotherly love continue.
+We’re reminded to show hospitality to strangers.
+We’re encouraged to remember those who are in prison, as though in prison with them.
+We’re challenged to hold marriage in honor, to keep our lives free from love of money, and to be content with what we have.
+But do you know what defines and supports all of those instructions?